Primordial perturbations and inflation in a holography inspired Gauss-Bonnet cosmology: Field equations in the MGB model

-In the slow roll regime, the sound speed deviates slightly from unity and may be expressed in terms of the slow-roll parameters $\varepsilon_{i}$.
-First, by making use of the definition (\ref{eq3114}) and modified Friedman equations (\ref{eq0002}), (\ref{eq0102}) with (\ref{eq0008}), we can express the variable $X$ in the slow roll regime as
+In the slow-roll regime, the sound speed deviates slightly from unity and may be expressed in terms of the slow-roll parameters $\varepsilon_{i}$.
+First, by making use of the definition (\ref{eq3114}) and modified Friedman equations (\ref{eq0002}), (\ref{eq0102}) with (\ref{eq0008}), we can express the variable $X$ in the slow-roll regime as

 where we have abbreviated

 Then from (\ref{eq0018}) we find

 For example, in the tachyon model with Lagrangian $\mathcal{L}=-V\sqrt{1-X}$ one finds \cite{bilic3}